 Swansea University has joined up with global steelmaker, Tata Steel, to develop an environmental course, entitled ‘Environmental Issues - Taking the lead in the Environmental Management’.

 Matthew James, Senior Process Improvement Specialist at the Royal Mint explains how they have used metal along with the benefits to the company and their employees.

-The METaL courses complimented his day to day role in TATA and enabled him to gain the confidence to pursue further educational opportunities.
+James Lelliott attended six metal courses, giving him the confidence to pursue further educational opportunities.
 He enrolled on a part-time degree with University of Wales Trinity Saint David, and graduated with a First Class Honours degree in Materials Engineering.
-James is currently enrolled on an Engineering Doctorate programme at Swansea University, through the Materials and Manufacturing Academy.
-His focus is on high strength steels, and he is being sponsored by Tata Steel.

 Brian Edy, Technical Development Manager at Tata explains how they use metal and the benefits it brings to the company and their employees